Skip to main content

 Democrats pinned their hopes for her replacement on Slotkin, a Holly Democrat who has served in the US House since 2019 and has dominated fundraising since entering the Senate race.

-Slotkin — who if elected would be the youngest woman in the Senate and only the second woman to represent Michigan in that chamber — is a former CIA analyst who later served in the administrations of former Presidents George W. Bush and Barack Obama, most recently working as acting assistant secretary of defense for national security affairs.
+Slotkin — who is poised to be the youngest woman in the Senate and only the second woman to represent Michigan in that chamber — is a former CIA analyst who later served in the administrations of former Presidents George W. Bush and Barack Obama, most recently working as acting assistant secretary of defense for national security affairs.

 She returned to her family’s Holly farm after then-President Trump took office and launched her first Congressional campaign a year later, highlighting her work under both Republican and Democratic presidents and promising bipartisanship.